Macuahuitl: Effectiveness

 The macuahuitl was sharp enough to decapitate a man.
-According to an account by Bernal Díaz del Castillo, one of Hernán Cortés's conquistadors, it could even decapitate a horse:
+An account by Bernal Díaz del Castillo, one of Hernán Cortés's conquistadors, describes its effectiveness against mounted lancers:

 Pedro de Morón was a very good horseman, and as he charged with three other horsemen into the ranks of the enemy the Indians seized hold of his lance and he was not able to drag it away, and others gave him cuts with their broadswords, and wounded him badly, and then they slashed at the mare, and cut his head off at the neck and he fell dead.

 Another account by a companion of Cortés known as The Anonymous Conqueror tells a similar story of its effectiveness:

 They have swords of this kind – of wood made like a two-handed sword, but with the hilt not so long; about three fingers in breadth.
 The edges are grooved, and in the grooves they insert stone knives, that cut like a Toledo blade.
 I saw one day an Indian fighting with a mounted man, and the Indian gave the horse of his antagonist such a blow in the breast that he opened it to the entrails, and it fell dead on the spot.
 And the same day I saw another Indian give another horse a blow in the neck, that stretched it dead at his feet.